ibm-cloud-docs/openwhisk/logs.md

 ### Querying activation metadata

-In addition to log messages, {{site.data.keyword.openwhisk_short}} also forwards activation records to LogDNA for indexing and searching.
+In addition to log messages, {{site.data.keyword.openwhisk_short}} also sends activation records to LogDNA for indexing and searching.
 The activation records contain metadata such as the activation duration or the activation result code.
 Querying result fields can help you understand how your actions are behaving.
 Activation records are marked in the logs with the field type: `activation_record`.

 You can find specific activation records by using LogDNA query syntax.
 The following example query can help you to find all failed activations and debug errors.
 Enter type: `activation_record response.success:false` into LogDNA search field.

-For more details on how to search and filter logs see the LogDNA Search Guide Action results in the logs.
+For more details on how to search and filter logs see the [LogDNA Search Guide](link) Action results in the logs.

 The legacy {{site.data.keyword.loganalysislong_notm}} service with Kibana search has also indexed the action return results.
 This service is being deprecated.
 The support for it will be removed soon, and by that we will no longer provide the results in the logs for security reasons.